© All rights reserved

 State law requires you to sign an agreement PRIOR to beginning treatment for termites (except in pre-construction treatment).
 It is very important you read and understand the agreement.

-Treatment for Dry-wood termites consists of spot treatments (liquid, foam, dust, heat, cold, electricity) or treating your entire home by tent fumigation
+Treatment for Dry-wood termites consists of spot treatments (liquid, foam, dust) or treating your entire home by tent fumigation

 Treatment for Formosan termites consists of traditional types of service (foam or liquid) which means drilling into your home and trenching around the outside perimeter OR one of several types of bait-type services (we utilize the Sentricon© System with Always Active© Technology).